brian-watkins/esbehavior/README.md

 #### failFast

-If this option is set then the validation run will stop after the first example that contains a failed claim.
-Remaining examples will be skipped.
-No more output will be generated, but the summary will contain the total number of examples skipped.
+If this option is set then the validation run will stop after the first invalid claim.
+The remainder of the current example and remaining examples will be skipped.
+No more output will be generated, but the summary will contain the total number of claims skipped.